scalan/special/README.md

 ## Acknowledgments

-We thank JetBrains for [supporting](https://www.jetbrains.com/buy/opensource/) project since 2016 by providing All Products Pack subscription.
+We thank JetBrains for [supporting](https://www.jetbrains.com/buy/opensource/) Scalan project since 2016 by providing All Products Pack subscription.

 ## See also